When Nike invented jogging: The history of the running shoe

 Phil Knight reliably repping Oregon

-Part 2: How Nike (kind of) invented jogging
+Part 2: How Nike invented jogging

-Jogging is actually a modern concept.
 Before Bowerman, Knight, and Nike the idea that people would run for extended periods of time with no real destination in mind was reserved for athletes and odd-balls.

 Back in 1966, before Bowerman invented the elevated heel and the Cortez, he partnered with a doctor and wrote "Jogging" a book outlining the benefits of regular jogging as a health and fitness method for everybody after spending time in New Zealand.